Fabien Roussel: Political positions

 Roussel takes progressive positions on socioeconomic issues and favours raising the minimum wage to €1,500 a month post-tax, as well as reducing the workweek to 32 hours and lowering the retirement age to 60.
 Unlike many French leftists, he is strongly supportive of nuclear power and has expressed a positive view of hunting.
 He has expressed support for the 2023 pension reform strikes.
-He is against entry of Ukraine to NATO and EU, and also voted against security agreement with Ukraine.
+He is against entry of Ukraine into NATO and the EU, and also voted against security agreement with Ukraine.

+Roussel has been described as left-conservative for his connection with sovereignty and nationalism.

 After The Ecologists deputy Sandrine Rousseau criticised meat consumption as contributor to climate change, Roussel strongly defended meat consumption as part of French gastronomy.

 Roussel supported resolution criticising Israel as apartheid and urging the French government to "recognize the State of Palestine" but also to call at the UN for an embargo on arms supplies to Israel and to impose "targeted sanctions" against Israeli officials "most involved in the crime of apartheid".
 After the October 7 attacks, Roussel, Socialist Party and The Ecologists criticised La France Insoumise for refusing to call Hamas a terrorist organisation.
-A year later LFI called Hamas terrorist.
+A year later LFI called Hamas terrorists.